Bachelor Degree Options

 Total | 15 |

-- Satisfy all requirements for a Bachelor of Arts or Bachelor of Science in Psychology.
+- Satisfy all requirements for a Bachelor of Science in Psychology;

-- Maintain an overall and psychology specific GPA of 3.50.
+- Maintain a minimum overall and psychology specific GPA of 3.50;

-- Complete PSY A499.
-The thesis project must be approved in advance by the Undergraduate Studies Committee and carried out by following applicable departmental guidelines.
+- PSY A499.
+The thesis project must be approved by the Undergraduate Studies Committee and carried out by following applicable departmental guidelines.

 - Students intending to graduate with departmental honors must notify the Departmental Honors Committee in writing on or before the date they file their Application for Graduation with the Office of the Registrar.